dchicasduena/genrify/README.md

 Run the command `node app.js`

 This will tell you where the app is running in the terminal.
 Go to the specified address and then follow the steps the application says.
-Now check your account on the spotify app or web player to see your new playlist
+Now check your account on the Spotify app or web player to see your new playlist

 ## Troubleshooting